Quick Links

 ACT Preparation

-Cut out one test from the book for each child and put their name on it so they each have their own test.
 Plan regular test preparation for three to four days a week.
-On our at-home days, we covered core subjects in the morning and test prep was first thing after lunch.
 During each prep session, complete one section of the test.
 Have your child review the answers to the questions they missed.
-One day a week, practice essay skills in place of a regular English assignment.
+One day a week, practice essay skills in place of a regular English assignment (this applies only to ACT test takers).
 Read the prompt first, then set the timer for 40 to 50 minutes.

 The HomeScholar's Guide to High School Testing